JimmyJ-D/BikeSharing/README.md

 ## Overview and Parameters

 In this module we are asked to build a dynamic story for starting a bike-sharing business in Des Moines.
-We will use  captured data from a New York City bike-sharing company to provide key stakeholders with analysis.
+We will use captured data from a New York City bike-sharing company to provide key stakeholders with analysis data.

 ## Results:
--Using the visualizations you have in your Tableau Story, describe the results of each visualization underneath the image.

 New York City bike sharing data from August 2019 visualized.

 ![Checkouttimesforusers](https://github.com/JimmyJ-D/BikeSharing/blob/main/images/checkouttimesforusers.png)  Duration of Checkout Times for Users; over 140K units had a trip duration that exceeded 5 minutes.